 I also believe in positive affirmations and have HOPE for a much better 2021!
 Change starts from everyone focusing within themselves and vowing to DO and BE better.
 Your mind, heart, and spirit must align, or you will continually have an unpleasant wilderness experience – consciously and unconsciously seeking to be accepted and approved in every area of your life.
 In the process, you miss out on having a relationship with the most important person of all – Your SELF!

-I invite you to become a part of our community, where we support one another in the exploration of our physical, emotional, psychological, and spiritual self by focusing through various lenses.
+I invite you to become a part of our community.
+We support one another in the exploration of our physical, emotional, psychological, and spiritual self by focusing through various lenses.
 You emerge as a bolder, courageous, confident person which positively impacts many areas of your life.

 Personal development is not an easy journey.
 You must be dedicated to the notion of living your best life.
 This means being willing to ask yourself the tough questions.
 It means focusing within through various life lenses expecting to DO and BE better for yourself, family, and community.